vibhusapra/atropos/README.md

         return env_config, server_configs
 ```

-For DPO, replace `atropos-sft-gen` with `atropos-dpo-gen`.
-Everything else can stay the same.
+For DPO, replace `atropos-sft-gen` with `atropos-dpo-gen` and check `atropos-dpo-gen -h` for data filtering and saving options.

 ---